 Jeff has been teaching guitar since the 1970’s.
 He is an experienced performer as well as a recording techniques and equipment specialist.
 His bands (rock, reggae, jazz) perform all over the eastern panhandle and beyond.
 Jeff’s students enjoy learning a variety of genres and eventually start to perform in our Rockn’ rolcitals and form their own groups.

 Patrick E. Lowry • Guitar, Jazz Theory, Woodwind Specialist, Various Folk Instruments

 Pat Lowry graduated from the University of Miami, Florida where he studied woodwinds and piano and received a Bachelor of Music in Music Merchandising.
 Pat has managed stores for Veneman Music in Silver Spring, Rockville, and Bethesda, MD and Springfield, VA.
-Was manager of the instrument department of Dale Music for 20 years.
-Patrick is an accomplished musician able to instruct students in almost any genre of music….instruments include: Saxophone, Ukulele, Clarinet, Guitar, Bass, Piano, Dulcimer and Trumpet.
+Was the manager of the instrument department of Dale Music for 20 years.
+Patrick is an accomplished musician able to instruct students in almost any genre of music….instruments include: Saxophone, Ukulele, Clarinet, Guitar, Bass, Piano, Dulcimer, and Trumpet.
 He is also jazz clinician at Charles Town Middle School and Shepherdstown Middle School.